slaxman/TokenExchange/README.md

 TokenExchange
 =============

 TokenExchange is a NRS add-on that automates the process of exchanging Nxt currency for bitcoins.
 The add-on watches for transfer transactions of the specified currency.
 If the transfer is to the redemption Nxt address, a Bitcoin transaction will be initiated to send the equivalent amount of bitcoins to the bitcoin address specified as a message attached to the transfer transaction.
+The attached message must be a prunable plain message.

-The nxt/addons/conf/token-exchange.properties configuration file controls the operation of the TokenExchange add-on.
-It contains the following fields:
+The token-exchange.properties configuration file controls the operation of the TokenExchange add-on.
+The access controls for this file should restrict access since it contains passwords used to access bitcoind and send bitcoins.
+The configuration file contains the following fields:

 - exchangeRate=nnn.nnn
     This specifies the value of a single currency unit in bitcoins.
 For example, a value of 0.001 indicates that 1 currency unit is equal to 0.001 bitcoins.

 - currency=xxxxx
     This specifies the 3-5 character Nxt currency code that will be used for the token exchange.

-- redemptionAddress=NXT-xxxx-xxxx-xxxx-xxxxx
+- redemptionAccount=NXT-xxxx-xxxx-xxxx-xxxxx
-    This specifies the NXT redemption address.
+    This specifies the NXT redemption account.
 Currency transfers to this address will be processed by the TokenExchange add-on.

 - confirmations=n
     This specifies the number of Nxt confirmations before the bitcoins will be sent to the user.

 - bitcoindAddress=host-name:port
     This specifies the host name and port of the bitcoind server that will be used to send bitcoins to the user.
-Since bitcoind no longer supports SSL connections, the bitcoind server should be running on the same system as the NRS server.
+Since bitcoind no longer supports SSL connections, the bitcoind server should be running on the same system as the NRS server to avoid security leaks.

+- bitcoindUser=user-name
+    This specifies the user for RPC requests to the bitcoind server

+- bitcoindPassword=password
+    This specifies the password for RPC requests to the bitcoind server

+- bitcoindTxFee=n.nnnn
+    This specifies the bitcoind transaction fee as BTC/KB.
+A SEND transaction with one input and two output is around 226 bytes.
+If the bitcoindTxFee=0.0004, then the transaction fee calculated by the current version of bitcoind would be 0.0004 * .226 = 0.0000904.
+Note that older versions of bitcoind would round the size up to 1KB, resulting in a transaction fee of 0.0004.

+- bitcoindWalletPassphrase=passphrase
+    This specifies the passphrase needed to unlock an encrypted bitcoind wallet.
+It should be omitted if the wallet is not encrypted.

 Installation